 For fun, Sautet enjoys playing ball games and playing group games.
 He attends church activities and Bible class regularly and is in high school where his performance is above average.

-Please remember Sautet in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Sautet to receive the assistance he needs to develop his potential.
+Please pray for him.

 Sautet lives on the plains of Lenchani, home to approximately 12,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatch roofs.
 The primary ethnic group and language is Maasai.